JamesLavin/recursive_selective_match/README.md

 * `:debug_mode` - Option to display every step in the RecursiveSelectiveMatch process

 I also hope to allow you to use your expected data structures as a template for generating concrete data structures for testing purposes.

+Add option to require that list elements be in the order specified in the expected list.
+(By default, order is ignored.)